GSA/piv-guides/pages/template-2.md

 # Title of Procedure 2 (Heading 1)

-This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
+**This is the main body paragraph style.** This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
 The text within each step should walk the user directly through exactly what they need to do to complete the procedure.

 ## This Is a Second-Level Heading (Use other Headings as needed)
 ### This is a third-level heading